ARM-software/libGPUInfo/README.md

 This library only supports devices using the Arm commercial driver.

+## Related API extensions

+This library is intended to support any Arm device, but some developers prefer to use functionality within the graphics API when it is available.
+New devices can report a similar set of information to this library using in-API queries.
+For more information please refer to the extension specifications:

+* [VK_ARM_shader_core_properties][3]
+* [VK_ARM_shader_core_builtins][4]

 ## License

 This project is licensed under the MIT license.
 By downloading any component